What Is CBD Oil? Our Ultimate Guide

 Start With a Low Serving Size

 When you first begin using CBD oil, it’s a good idea to start with a low serving size.
 This gives you a chance to determine your body’s reaction to CBD.
 One option is to start with 1mg of CBD for every 20 pounds of weight.
-Using this rule, someone weighing 100 pounds should start with 5 milligrams, while someone weighing over 200 pounds can start with 10 milligrams, and so on.
+Using this rule, someone weighing 100 pounds should start with 5 milligrams of CBD, while someone weighing over 200 pounds can start with 10 milligrams of CBD, and so on.

 Start Before Bedtime